Ha Long Bay – One Of The New 7 Wonders Of Nature

-- Two days one night trip staying on a cruise
+- Two days one night trip staying overnight on a cruise

-One day trip is a round trip in 8 hours starting and ending the port city of Ha Noi.
-If you are limited on time, this is a good option so as not to miss this top experience in Vietnam.
-However, you may not fully enjoy the beauty of the landscape and the fresh air in the bay with such a short excursion.
-The one day trip includes about 2-3 hours of transfer time from and to Hanoi, thus, the most popular option is a 2-day trip.
+A day trip lasts around 8 hours starting and ending in Hanoi.
+If you are limited in time, this is a good option not to miss this top experience in Vietnam.
+However, you may not fully enjoy the beauty of the landscape and fun activities in the bay with such a short excursion.
+A day trip includes about 2-3 hours transfer from and to Hanoi, thus, the most popular option is a 2-day trip.

 III.
 Routes In Ha Long Bay

-Depending on the duration and tour type, Ha Long Bay cruise itineraries can vary with different routes and places to see.
-In an effort to manage tourism in a sustainable way, the Ha Long Bay management has developed three distinct routes that cruise ships can utilize.
+Besides the duration and tour type, Ha Long Bay cruise itineraries can vary with different routes and places to see.
+In an effort to manage tourism in a sustainable way, the Ha Long Bay authorities has developed three distinct routes that cruise ships can utilize.

-3. Route 3 – Highlights Include: Titiv beach, ho Ba Ham islet, Surprise cave, Trinh nu cave, Luon cave, Cong Do island
+3. Route 3 – Highlights Include: Titov beach, Ho Ba Ham islet, Surprise cave, Trinh nu cave, Luon cave, Cong Do island.

 Besides the routes, Ha Long Bay is actually divided into three bays which can confuse travelers when choosing a tour.
 The three main bays of Ha Long Bay are: Ha Long Bay (the most common bay), Lan Ha Bay and Bai Tu Long bay.

 This bay is known as “descending dragon” which name comes from a Vietnamese folk tale.
-This bay is the most common route in the bay and includes Surprise cave, Vung Vieng village, and Titov island.
+This bay is the most common route for cruises and includes Surprise cave, Vung Vieng village and Titov island.

-All of the one-day cruises will begin here, as will the 2/3-day cruise tours.
-This is why, in peak season, the bay seems very busy and is sometimes not what travelers are expecting to see.
+All of the one-day cruises will operate here, as well as some of the 2/3-day cruise tours.
+This is why, in peak season, the bay seems very busy and sometimes is not what travelers are expecting to see.

 Lan Ha Bay

-Lan Ha Bay is located in the east of Cat Ba Island. and is about 70 square kilometers in area (or 27 square miles), of which most is under the jurisdiction of Cat Ba National Park.
-This is a gulf-shaped bay with 400 large islands which create a picturesque view that many dream of when they think of a visit to Ha Long Bay.
+Lan Ha Bay is located in the east of Cat Ba Island.
+It’s area is about 70 square kilometres (or 27 square miles).
+The biggest part of this area is under the jurisdiction of Cat Ba National Park.
+This is a gulf-shaped bay with 400 large islands which create a picturesque views that inspire many travelers when they think about a visiting Ha Long Bay.

 Bai Tu Long Bay

-This bay includes lesser-known attractions, such as, Thay cave, Vung Vieng fishing village, Thien Canh Son cave, Ban Chan beach and Ang Du ara.
-Don’t miss Bai Tu Long if you are seeking a peaceful escape where tourists are few and far between.
+This bay includes less-known attractions, such as, Thay cave, Vung Vieng fishing village, Thien Canh Son cave, Ban Chan beach and Ang Du ara.
+But it doesn’t mean that this area is less beautiful, it is just the last to open for tourism.
+Don’t miss Bai Tu Long if you are seeking for a peaceful escape where tourists are few and far between.